2019 Alberta general election: Results

 A number of minor parties, including several running to the right of the UCP, contested the election, but none came close to winning any seats.
 The Alberta Independence Party (which fielded the most candidates after the UCP, NDP and AP) finished fifth in the overall popular vote.
 The Freedom Conservative Party finished sixth, although they ran fewer candidates compared to the other parties.
 On average, FCP candidates polled the most votes outside the three largest parties.
 The FCP's only incumbent (party founder and leader Derek Fildebrandt), who had been originally elected as a representative for the now defunct Wildrose Party, finished a distant third in his own riding.
 The Green Party of Alberta finished seventh in the overall popular vote and the Alberta Advantage Party finished eighth.

 The last time only two parties took all of the seats was in 1993, and the only time before that was in 1913 after the defeat of Socialist Party MLA Charles O'Brien and before the rise of farmer and labour parties.
 Incumbent Independent MLA Rick Strankman – previously a UCP MLA – finished second place in his riding.

-This was the first provincial election in which eligible voters could cast ballots at any advance poll in the province, not just at stations in a persons riding the program was called "Vote Anywhere" by Elections Alberta.
+This was the first provincial election in which eligible voters could cast ballots at any advance poll in the province, not just at stations in a person's riding.
+The program was called "Vote Anywhere" by Elections Alberta.

-Notley's 24-member caucus is the largest Official Opposition caucus since the Liberals won 32 seats in 1993.
+Notley's 24-member caucus was the largest Official Opposition caucus since the Liberals won 32 seats in 1993.
 The overall result for the NDP (both in total seats and share of the vote) was the second best in the party's history after its 2015 win.

+Due to the non-proportional representation First Past the Post election system that is used in Alberta, in 2019 the NDP swept all but one of the Edmonton seats, while the UCP swept almost all the seats in Calgary and 39 of the 41 seats in rural Alberta.
+NDP MLAs were elected in 20 of the 21 Edmonton districts, 3 of the 26 Calgary districts and 2 of the 41 districts outside the major cities, the latter including suburban St. Albert.